 Welcome to Faversham Film Society, based at the listed Royal Cinema in the town centre of Faversham, Kent.
-For three decades we have been screening the best of modern world cinema, British and US independent films and the occasional classic.
+For over three decades we have been screening the best of modern world cinema, British and US independent films and the occasional classic.

 We began in 1981, when a local film director, John Bennett, placed an ad in a Faversham paper, and was gratified when over 40 film enthusiasts turned up.
 A committee was formed, equipment borrowed, and the first film society season began in the upper room of a pub, with “All the President’s Men”.
 Membership fees were £7.50 for eight films!

 Over the following years we grew in size and changed venues – a function room in the local council offices, the old Arden Theatre, the meeting hall of the Fleur de Lis Museum, and finally back to the rebuilt Arden Theatre.
 But in 1994 a huge event happened in Faversham – the local cinema reopened.